Technical Analysis

 Basic human nature does not change and the market, reflecting the sum of all participants actions, behaves in identifiable patterns.

-Does Technical Analysis Really Work?
+Does Technical Analysis Work?

 Some academic studies claim that price movements in financial markets are entirely random, with no recognizable pattern.
 Other studies have shown that buy and sell orders are not randomly distributed -- they tend to cluster around key price levels in the market -- the basic tenet of support and resistance.